sandstorm-io/sandstorm/docs/administering/guide.md

 [dl.sandstorm.io](https://dl.sandstorm.io/) as `tar.xz` files.
 Since they contain not just Sandstorm but all of Sandstorm's dependencies, we call them the **Sandstorm bundle.**

-Since September 2015, we [sign updates and Sandstorm verifies these signatures](https://blog.sandstorm.io/news/2015-09-24-is-curl-bash-insecure-pgp-verified-install.html).
+Since September 2015, we [sign releases and Sandstorm verifies their signatures](https://blog.sandstorm.io/news/2015-09-24-is-curl-bash-insecure-pgp-verified-install.html).
+The automatic updater downloads the release's ordinary detached OpenPGP `.sig` file and verifies it with the same release key used by the installer.
+The updater uses the copy of GnuPG and the release public key packaged in the installed Sandstorm bundle; it also pins the complete primary-key fingerprint rather than trusting any key found in the keyring.

 By default, Sandstorm checks for updates every day.
 You can configure this behavior by editing `sandstorm.conf`.

 This setting enables automatic updates.